genuinetools/img/README.md

 # img

-Standalone, Daemonless Dockerfile and OCI compatible container image builder.
+Standalone, Daemon-less, unprivileged (with FUSE) Dockerfile and OCI compatible container image builder.

-**Goals: Runs completely in userspace.
-Currently not possible with FUSE problems, but working on it.**
+**The FUSE backend runs completely in userspace.
+It is a bit buggy and a work in progress so hang tight.**

 ## Installation

-You also need to have `fusermount` and `runc` installed.
+You need to have `runc` installed.

+For the FUSE backend, you will also need `fusermount` installed.

 #### Binaries